ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

 avoid the TWFE regression here and instead just directly estimate the parameters of interest.

-# The Rest of the Paper...
+# The Rest of the Paper…

 -   The previous discussion seemed quite negative, but one positive thing is that, unlike the binary treatment case, you can still do